grnet/kamaki/docs/setup.rst

     $ kamaki config set default_cloud <cloud alias>

-Since Synnefo version 0.14, a synnefo cloud UI offers a single authentication URL, which should be set as the cloud URL for kamaki.
+Since version 0.14, Synnefo supports a single authentication URL for retrieving all API endpoints.
+This URL is retrieved from the Synnefo Web UI and should be set as the cloud URL for kamaki.
 All service-specific URLs are retrieved and handled automatically by kamaki, through this URL.
-Users of synnefo clouds >=0.14 are advised against using any service-specific URLs.
+Users of Synnefo clouds
+>=0.14 are advised against using any service-specific URLs.

 Migrating from kamaki 0.8.X to 0.9
 ----------------------------------

-This section refers to running installations of kamaki version <= 0.8.X To check the current kamaki version:
+This section refers to running installations of kamaki version <= 0.8.X.
+To check the current kamaki version:

 .. code-block:: console